Lammy23/Disaster-Relief-Program/src/main/java/IA3-brainstorm.md

 * I'll have to implement a function in some `main()` that reads all the genders from the file and prints it so the social worker can know what gender to input.
 * I'll have to use recursion for familyRelation
+* I only need the two tables in the sql file - Inquirer & InquirerLog.
+Don't overthink it, focus on implementing the functions first.